 Stir in the sage and nutmeg, followed by the pasta and kale.

-Cook everything for a minute or two, just until heated throughout.
+Cook everything for a minute or two, just until heated throughout, then gently stir in the squash.

 Remove the skillet from the heat and season the pasta with 1/2 teaspoon of salt, plus more to taste.
 Sprinkle with walnuts.